Lokera

-"Lokera" is a song recorded by Puerto Rican singers Rauw Alejandro and Lyanno with Puerto Rican rapper Brray.
+"Lokera" is a song by Puerto Rican singers Rauw Alejandro, Lyanno and Brray, for Alejandro's third studio album, Saturno (2022).
 It was written by Alejandro, Lyanno, and Brray, while the production was handled by Mr. NaisGai, Alejandro, and Caleb Calloway.
-The song was released for digital download and streaming as a single by Sony Music Latin and Duars Entertainment on July 25, 2022.
+The song was released for digital download and streaming by Sony Music Latin and Duars Entertainment on July 25, 2022, as the lead single from the album.
+A Spanish language reggaeton and electronic perreo, it portrays the thrill of waking up in a stranger's bed.
+The track received widely positive reviews from music critics, who complimented its infectious and danceable rhythm and the singers' vocals.